 How PMC Helped Me

-When asked how the college influenced her career, Sera said, “Pine Manor was essential in my career path in mental health care.
-I would not be where I am today without the education, relationships and opportunities I was given there.”
+When asked how the college influenced her career, Sera said, “Pine Manor was essential in creating and establishing my career path in mental health care.
+I would not be where I am today without the education, relationships and opportunities I was given at Pine Manor.”
 She noted that the sense of community and the caring staff and faculty were essential to her growth and development as an individual.

 Sera was recruited to play basketball for Pine Manor and fell in love with the philosophy of college educating students for leadership positions.
 “The emphasis on leadership and the creation of a portfolio were powerful for me,” said Sera.
 In her sophomore portfolio, Sera used her position as point guard on the basketball team to illustrate her ability to successfully lead and encourage others.
 As a point guard, she needed to assess the situation, identify the strengths of the team, and communicate effectively to all members in order to successfully execute plays.
 Sera learned that encouragement is essential in helping individuals realize their full potential.
 She took this lesson and applied it to her current work helping individuals through group and individual counseling.
 Sera is currently a board member of the International Association of Social Workers with Groups and devoted advocate of group work.
 Dean Diane Mello-Goldner remembers Sera as a leader on the court and in the classroom, “Sera was not only an exceptional individual athlete, but was always concerned about making the team better.
 She was eager to apply her love for basketball and teamwork in the classroom and in her future career.
 It was because of Sera’s interest that I developed and first taught the course Sport Psychology here at PMC.”